 There is no situation where directer is preferred.

-Common Mistakes with Directer or Director
+Common Mistakes with Director or Directer

 Here are the most frequent errors people make: